-A standby letter of credit is an arrangement in which a bank guarantees payment to a "beneficiary" if something fails to happen.
-To do so, the bank issues a document which describes the conditions that will cause the bank will pay.
+A standby letter of credit (SBLC) can add a safety net that ensures payment for a completed service or a shipment of physical goods.
+With such an arrangement, a bank guarantees payment to a beneficiary if something fails to happen.
+The SBLC describes the conditions that would cause the bank to pay.

-A letter of credit provides a promise from a bank, which should be a disinterested third party.
-If the bank's customer fails to do something (like pay on time, complete a project on time, or satisfy specific terms of an agreement) the bank—not the customer who failed to deliver—pays the beneficiary.
-Ultimately, the funds come from the customer who applies for the letter of credit, but the bank is responsible for paying the recipient.
+A bank providing a letter of credit should be a disinterested third party.
+If the bank's customer fails to satisfy specific terms of an agreement, the bank—not the customer who failed to deliver—pays the beneficiary.
+Because it is credit, the customer ultimately is responsible for repaying the bank.